YUGISUNG/content_calendar_builder/README.md

 > Generate a 30-day social media content calendar using FastAPI + OpenAI.
 > Built for educational purposes as part of a Generative AI learning journey.

 ---

 ## 🚀 Overview

-This project uses a simple FastAPI backend to generate content ideas, captions, hooks, and hashtags based on your brand, platform, and tone of voice — all powered by the OpenAI API.
+This project uses a simple FastAPI backend to generate content ideas, captions, hooks, and hashtags based on your **brand**, **platform**, and **tone of voice** — all powered by the OpenAI API.

 Whether you're a solo creator or just learning GenAI apps, this tool shows how to:

 - Accept structured user input
 - Prompt an LLM with chained logic
 - Return clean JSON for frontend or export use

 ---